New high-rises spark land battle in Paris

 Tenants on the site of the future Hermitage towers have been fighting the current owner of the social housing block, Logis Transports, since 2007, but they are now under increasing pressure.

-Four families had to leave their homes immediately and with no alternative accommodation when police and bailiffs came knocking on their doors at 6.30am on August 1.
+Four families had to leave their homes immediately and with no alternative accommodation when police and bailiffs came knocking on their doors on the morning of Aug 1.

 "They treated us like criminals," explains an evicted tenant who wanted to remain anonymous.